bughi04/CombatereaPoluariiApp/README.md

 - AI capabilities powered by Google Gemini
 - Romanian environmental data and policies
 - Developed with AI assistance for enhanced productivity

----

-**If you find this project interesting, please consider giving it a star!**